Beneficial-AI-Foundation/ibar2025/template.typ

 #pause
 - The aim is to get us through _some_ stages of AGI (say, 25% of acute risk period) and hopefully our successors at that point will bootstrap it into solutions that work for arbitrary superintelligences
 #pause
-- But even formal methods would leave side channel attacks open for an ASI to exploit
+- But even formal methods would leave side channel attacks open for a scheming ASI to exploit

 == Swiss cheese (defense in depth)
 #image("images/swisscheese.png", height: 75%)